EdyHinzen/jsass-docs/importers.rst

 Import a file
 -------------

 Importing a file is one of the basic ways to import a source.
-Fill the path URI with the relative file name and the base URI with the absolute base path, leave everything else empty. libsass will search the file in the path and import it.
+Fill the ``Import#importUri`` with the relative file name and the ``Import#absoluteUri`` with the absolute file path, leave everything else empty. libsass will search the file in the path and import it.

 .. code-block:: java

     Import fileImport = new Import(
             new URI("import.scss"),
-            new File("public/assets").toURI()
+            new File("public/assets/import.scss").toURI()
     );

 Import a string